mikesol/wall/docs/src/functions-4.md

 ## `filt`

-Filt, not surprisingly, filters a set:
+Filt, not surprisingly, filters a list or set:

 ```
 w> filt [1 2 3 4] (< 2)